 Born in Glasgow in 1978, Calum has been hitting things since he was given a xylophone for his first Christmas.
 With piano, brass and percussion lessons from an early age he was encouraged to play music all through childhood and hasn’t stopped since.
 In 2000 he moved to Edinburgh to study orchestral percussion at Napier University where he gained a bachelor of music degree in 2004.

-As a founding member of The Banana Sessions and The Horndog Brass Band and with weekly residencies at The Jazz Bar with Rossco Galloway, The Katet, 101st Airborne and The Jazz Bar Big Band, he quickly established himself as one of Scotland’s most versatile and in-demand session musicians, working on stage and in the studio with Adam Holmes, Karine Polwart, Brass Gumbo, Ross Couper and Tom Oakes, Hidden Orchestra, Bombskare, The Bevvy Sisters, Éamonn Coyne & Kris Drever, Macmaster & Hay, Orkestra Del Sol, Urban Farm Hand and Young Fathers to name a few.
+As a founding member of The Banana Sessions and The Horndog Brass Band and with weekly residencies at The Jazz Bar with Rossco Galloway, The Katet, 101st Airborne and The Jazz Bar Big Band, he quickly established himself as one of Scotland’s most versatile and in-demand session musicians, working on stage and in the studio with Karine Polwart, Adam Holmes, Brass Gumbo, Ross Couper & Tom Oakes, Hidden Orchestra, Bombskare, The Bevvy Sisters, Éamonn Coyne & Kris Drever, Macmaster & Hay, Orkestra Del Sol, Urban Farm Hand, Joseph Malik and Young Fathers to name a few.

 Performances include appearances at T in the Park, Celtic Connections, Belladrum, Tønder, Bestival, Knockengorroch, and Glastonbury as well as live television and radio broadcasts such as BBC Hogmanay Live and BBC Radio Scotland Quay Sessions.
 Notable support slots include opening for Ladysmith Black Mambazo, Snarky Puppy, Amanda Palmer, Cinematic Orchestra and the legendary Fred Wesley.

-Theatre experience includes Snow White and Dick Whittington at Eden Court, Cinderella and Mother Goose at Perth Theatre, Cinderella at Pitlochry Festival Theatre, Sleeping Beauty at the Adam Smith Theatre.
+Theatre experience includes Jack and The Beanstalk, Snow White and Dick Whittington at Eden Court, Cinderella and Mother Goose at Perth Theatre, Cinderella at Pitlochry Festival Theatre, Sleeping Beauty at the Adam Smith Theatre.
 Dance collaborations include Peter Pan at the Tramway with Scottish Ballet education department and as a muscian for contemporary dance classes at Dance Base